TaylorEllington/CS636-CPU-Raytracer/class-site/_posts/2020-05-10-Assignment-3-Acceleration-Techniques.markdown

 ![Super-sampled spheres and meshes after optimization - HW3](/cs636-advanced-rendering-techniques/images/HW_3/after-ss-misc-models-and-spheres.png)

 but with a much smaller render time!
+Its down to 394ms! (note that the log now also prints out the two opposite verts that define a mesh's bounding box)

 {% highlight text %}
 Screen - Setting up image as 512 by 512